siddiskid/IMM-Lab/sidd_scripts/README.md

 # Analysis Scripts Documentation

-This folder has 5 notebooks that handle the MEG and behavioral data analysis for our visual-motor learning study.
-Each notebook serves a specific purpose in the analysis pipeline.
+This folder contains 6 notebooks that handle different aspects of our MEG and behavioral data analysis for the visual-motor learning study.
+Here's what each one does and when you'd use it.

 ---